 If you’ve been reading my blog for a while, you may remember my review of the Crunch A Color game.
 The idea is simple: rack up points for eating healthy foods, primarily fruits and vegetables!
 It’s a fun way to keep track of what healthy foods you and your family eat throughout the day.
 The winner is the one with the most points!

 I used my Easy Lunchboxes to make up a quick lunch for my daughter to enjoy at school.
 The first one I made up included a slice of homemade spinach quiche, a trail mix coleslaw salad (recipe below) and a creamy peppercorn pasta salad with grilled chicken, tomatoes and spinach.
 Make the quiche using your own favorite recipe or try these Make-Your-Own Mini Quiches (using real whole eggs if you like instead).

 My second lunch was a fresh garden salad with spinach and mixed greens, tomatoes and sliced cucumbers plus a rotisserie chicken salad and whole grain crackers.
 So easy, yet filling!
 You can use any favorite chicken salad recipe for this tasty lunch.

-I have a time saving tip too: visit your local grocery store deli where you can often find prepared salads and other yummy foods.
-What I like about the prepared salads is that they are made with fresh ingredients but usually include a variety of different vegetables which allows us to eat a nice variety with minimal effort.
+Visit your local grocery store deli, where you can often find prepared salads and other yummy foods.
+What I like about prepared salads is that they are made with fresh ingredients but usually include a variety of different vegetables.
+This allows us to eat a nice variety with minimal effort.
 Plus, I’m not left with a lot of leftovers if I have to buy a bunch of several different items.
 It’s a great way to try different foods and taste new things too!